 – have an acquired brain injury

 – be under 50 years of age at the time of first application, further applications can be made up until under 55 years of age only

-– be registered with the Department of Human Services (DHS) on the Disability Support Register (DSR) in Victoria, or an equivalent register in the applicant’s Australian State of residence, or a NDIS participant.
+– be registered with the Department of Human Services (DHS), an NDIS participant or on the Disability Support Register (DSR) in Victoria, or an equivalent register in the applicant’s Australian State of residence.

 Anyone wishing to make an application on behalf of a client or family member should review the application guidelines and complete an application form, which should be forwarded to the JMB Foundation – together with any relevant supporting documents – via email to email@example.com or by post to PO Box 2281, Hawthorn, Vic 3122.

 If you have any questions or require assistance with your application, please contact email@example.com or call Paula Mahoney on 0410 657 627.